lernerb/StarterDroid/README.md

 You can view the output of the tests @ `/StarterDroid/app/build/reports/tests/debug/index.html`

 ## For adding unit test support to your own project
+### If you are having any issue direct yourself to http://tools.android.com/tech-docs/unit-testing-support

 1) Add the following to dependencies:
 <pre>